aq7zo/CCINFOM_DB_APP-GROUP_2/VERSION_2-JAVAFX_INTEGRATION/md/README.md

 3. **JavaFX Runtime Error**
    - Ensure you're running with Maven: `mvn javafx:run`
    - JavaFX must be on the module path

+4. **Location is not set / FXML not found**
+   - Ensure FXML files are in `src/main/resources/` directory
+   - Check the path in FXMLLoader matches the resource location
+   - FXML files must be copied to `target/classes/` during build

 ## Contributing